Handling a complaint Sexual harassment

 • do not tell someone it could be a long and difficult process, or ask them if they're sure they want to go ahead – this could imply you think they should not carry on with the complaint

-• do not say their complaint does not seem that serious – you should treat all complaints very seriously
+• do not say their complaint does not seem that serious – you should treat all complaints seriously

 Keep an open mind